taustation-fan/players-guide/taustation.md

 This list is roughly sorted by the utility.
-VIP packs and accelerated University courses are a pretty good way to spend bonds, while I'd only use bonds for the other purposes if there was a pretty good reason.
+VIP packs and accelerated University courses are a pretty good way to spend bonds, while I'd only use bonds for the other purposes if there was a very good reason.

 You can obtain bonds in the following ways: